Legal

 2. Designated Agent

-HIPKit's DMCA designated agent is registered with the U.S. Copyright Office DMCA Designated Agent Directory under Peter Rieveschl, the operator of HIPKit at the time of this update.
-The full registered name, mailing address, and telephone number for the designated agent are published on the U.S. Copyright Office's public DMCA Designated Agent Directory; the directory is the canonical source and is searchable at copyright.gov/dmca-directory.
-The registration is renewed every three years as required by 37 C.F.R. § 201.38.
+HIPKit's DMCA designated agent is Peter Rieveschl, the operator of HIPKit at the time of this update.
+The designated agent is reachable by email at support@hipkit.net with the subject line DMCA Notice (see § 3).
+HIPKit is registering its designated agent with the U.S. Copyright Office's public DMCA Designated Agent Directory; once that registration is completed, the agent's full registered name, mailing address, and telephone number will be published there, and that directory — the canonical source, searchable at copyright.gov/dmca-directory — will list them.
+Once registered, the designation is renewed every three years as required by 37 C.F.R. § 201.38.

 If HIPKit's commercial operations are assigned to a successor entity (see Privacy Policy § 13), the designated agent registration will be updated to reflect the successor entity's name and contact details, and a notice will appear at the top of this page.